-November has seen a venture down to London to register with the British Library and a Saturday trip up to Scotland to attend a seminar for EMSIS, the Early Modern Studies in Scotland.
+November brought a Saturday trip up to Scotland to attend EMSIS, the Early Modern Studies in Scotland seminar.

-The three speakers included both my primary and secondary supervisors, James Loxley and Dermot Cavanagh, alongside Professor Willy Maley.
+The three speakers included my primary and secondary supervisors, James Loxley and Dermot Cavanagh, alongside Professor Willy Maley from Glasgow.

-Professor Maley’s talk on Milton’s 1670 History of Britain and how Milton saw the nation prompted me to abandon reticience for curiosity (which began with a pre-emptive apology for nerves) and ask about Republicanism.
+Professor Maley’s talk on Milton’s 1670 History of Britain and how Milton saw the nation prompted me to abandon reticience and ask about republicanism.

-What fascinates me about Republicanism is how the ideology over the course of the mid-seventeenth century meanders with cause and effect.
+What fascinates me is how ideology over the course of the mid-seventeenth century meanders with cause and effect.

 There were many lessons to be learnt from the experiences and the thinkers of continental Europe, he said, to whom only a few had the sources and the learning to make it viable.

-November makes it ever clearer that this year is not just about the writing of a dissertation, but becoming part of an ever broader picture.
-It’s also great to be networking, given the already identifiable pangs of isolation this year’s programme is set to bring.
+Evidently, this year is not just about the writing of a dissertation, but participating in a broader picture.
+Equally, it’s great to be networking, given the already identifiable pangs of isolation this year’s programme is set to bring.